vipservmax/Amigo/README.md

-# Min
+# AmiGo

-Min is a fast, minimal browser that protects your privacy.
+AmiGo is a fast, minimal browser that protects your privacy.
 It includes an interface designed to minimize distractions, and features such as:

 - Full-text search for visited pages
 - Ad and tracker blocking